scylladb/scylladb/docs/architecture/raft.rst

 One of the reasons why the procedure may get stuck is a pre-existing problem in schema definitions which causes schema to be unable to synchronize in the cluster.
 The procedure cannot proceed unless it ensures that schema is synchronized.
 If **all nodes are alive and the network is healthy**, you performed a rolling restart, but the issue still persists, contact `ScyllaDB support <https://www.scylladb.com/product/support/>`_ for assistance.

-If some nodes are **dead and irrecoverable**, you'll need to perform a manual recovery procedure.
+If some nodes are **dead and irrecoverable**, you'll need to perform a recovery procedure.
 Consult :ref:`the section about Raft recovery <recover-raft-procedure>`.

 Verifying that Raft is enabled